How to Read Betting Odds

 What are the Different Types of Betting Odds?

 The first step to understanding betting odds is appreciating what they do.
 Betting odds simply indicate the likelihood of an event and the return you’d get if you did make a wager on the result.
-Betting odds may be displayed in three different formats at US sportsbooks and online and mobile sports betting platforms: American odds, fractional odds and decimal odds.
+Betting odds may be displayed in three different formats at land-based sportsbooks, online betting sites, and mobile sports betting platforms: American odds, fractional odds and decimal odds.
 Different formats don’t mean different odds; it’s simply a different way of presenting them.
 This isn’t as complicated as it might sound and, by the time you’ve read our guide to betting odds, you’ll be an expert.

 American Odds